valkey-io/valkey-doc/docs/reference/modules/modules-api-ref.md

 be accessible later in the reply callback.
-Normally when blocking with [`RedisModule_BlockClient()`](#RedisModule_BlockClient) the private data to reply to the client is passed when calling [`RedisModule_UnblockClient()`](#RedisModule_UnblockClient) but here the unblocking is performed by Redis itself, so we need to have some private data before hand.
+Normally when blocking with [`RedisModule_BlockClient()`](#RedisModule_BlockClient) the private data to reply to the client is passed when calling [`RedisModule_UnblockClient()`](#RedisModule_UnblockClient) but here the unblocking is performed by Valkey itself, so we need to have some private data before hand.
 The private data is used to store any information about the specific unblocking operation that you are implementing.
 Such information will be freed using the `free_privdata` callback provided by the user.